GAIA locomotive: History

-Fiat Ferroviaria had been commissioned to build a total of 280 diesel engines to power the same quantity of locomotives that Argentine company FADEL was planning to build.
+Fiat Ferroviaria had been commissioned to build a total of 280 diesel engines to power the same quantity of locomotives that Argentine company Fábrica Argentina de Locomotoras (FAdeL) was planning to build.
 With 80 engines already arrived to Argentina and ready to be used the military dictatorship took over the presidency of Argentina after the Revolución Libertadora in 1955.
-FADEL closed a year later, so the project could not be carried out.
+FAdeL closed a year later, so the project could not be carried out.

 Ferrocarriles Argentinos, the company that managed all the railway lines in Argentina, was forced to search a local manufacturer that was able to build diesel locomotives that could be run with the Fiat engines.
 Soon after, FA signed a contract with an Italian and Argentine consortium created for that purpose, "Gruppo Aziende Italiane e Argentine" (abbreviated "GAIA") in 1957.

 The consortium was formed by the following companies:

 The contract committed GAIA to build 280 machines for the 280 engines previously built by Fiat.
 One of the main conditions imposed to the consortium was to use the largest number of Argentine-made parts for the construction of the locomotives.

 Two versions of the locomotives would be built: the first with 1300 HP (130 units) and the second with 1050 HP (150 units).

 The first 80 machines were assembled in the Cometarsa (a company of Grupo Techint) workshops at Campana, Buenos Aires with all their components manufactured in Italy.
 Other 60 machines were produced with only the engines made in Argentina, and the rest 145 locomotives were totally built in Argentina between 1965 and 1970.